 Singapore Airlines Boeing 787 Hong Kong Airport

-Before I left the aircraft I asked the crewmembers if I could check out the lower deck.
+Before I left the aircraft I asked the crewmembers if I could check out the lower deck (you’ll have seen my pictures of the lower deck Club World and economy class cabins above).
 I first walked through first class, which features 14 seats in a 1-2-1 configuration.
 British Airways’ first class seats are more like glammed-up reverse herringbone seats, though they did look very comfortable.